vmware-samples/sddc-import-export-for-vmware-cloud-on-aws/README.md

 > **Known issue:** If the source user has roles assigned that do not exist in the destination, the sync will fail.
 The initial release of this feature does not have any logic in it to search for invalid roles.
 For example: a source user is assigned a role for both VMC on AWS and vRealize Automation Cloud.
 The destination org only has VMC on AWS activated - vRealize Automation is not activated in the destination org.
 The sync will fail.
 But the sync would succeed if the source user only had VMC on AWS roles assigned.

+> **Feature Limits** In the initial release of this feature, the sync is an addition - any roles assigned to the source will be added to the destination.
+It does not delete any roles in the destination.

 First, configure a template account in the Cloud Services Platform, granting it all of the roles you want to synchronize.

 Next, configure the `role_sync_source_user_email` poperty in `config.ini` with the email address of your template account - for this example, we set it to template@vmware.com.